tabatkins/roll/README.md

 	Then the list of grouped values is passed to the `join` function to produce the new value;
 	by default it just selects the first one.
+	(This is fine if all the results grouped by the `key` are in fact identical, but if you want to do some more complicated combination of the values, you can.)

 	For example, in the description of `.flatMap()` the reroll produced multiple faces with the same value.